littlejo/cilium-eks-cookbook/install-cilium-eks-dev.md

 # Use case

-* Install eks clusters
-* Install cilium on eks clusters
+* Install dev version of cilium on eks clusters

 # Requirements